ZhgChg.Li

 }

-//Add interactive delegate method:
+// Add interactive delegate method:

 func navigationController(_ navigationController: UINavigationController, interactionControllerFor animationController: UIViewControllerAnimatedTransitioning) -> UIViewControllerInteractiveTransitioning? {

-if animationController is animation applied during push {
+if animationController is push animation {

-return //UIPercentDrivenInteractiveTransition interactive control method for push animation
+return // UIPercentDrivenInteractiveTransition for interactive push animation

-return //UIPercentDrivenInteractiveTransition interactive control method for pop animation
+return // UIPercentDrivenInteractiveTransition for interactive pop animation

 }